temporalio/benchmark-workers/README.md

     --env "TEMPORAL_WORKFLOW_ACTIVITY_TASK_POLLERS=8"
 ```

-Note: If you need more than one worker to test performance at scale you should use a Kubernetes deployment instead of using `kubectl run` which creates only one pod.
+However, we suggest you use a deployment for workers rather than `kubectl run` so that you can collect metrics via prometheus.
 We provide an [example deployment spec](./deployment.yaml) for you to customize to your requirements.
 Once you have edited the environment variables in the deployment.yaml you can create the deployment with `kubectl apply -f ./deployment.yaml`.

 You can then use the benchmark workflows with your benchmark tool.
 To test with `tctl` you could run: